-- [b.
-This condition was one the defendant knew of, or reasonably should have known of, in sufficient time to have (removed it) (corrected it) (or) (adequately warned persons that the condition was there) so that injury could have been prevented, and [he] [she] failed to do sol;) - 4.
-The defendant was negligent because (he) (she) failed to use reasonable care (in the management or maintenance of [his] [her] premises) (with respect to the operation of [his] [her] business on the premises) (with respect to the conduct of [his] [her] activities on the premises) (or) (to [remove] [correct] [or] [give adequate warning of] the condition); - 5.
-The plaintiff had (injuries) (damages) (losses); and - 6.
-The defendant's negligence was a cause of the plaintiff's (injuries) (damages) (losses).
+[b.
+This condition was one the defendant knew of, or reasonably should have known of, in sufficient time to have (removed it) (corrected it) (or) (adequately warned persons that the condition was there) so that injury could have been prevented, and [insert applicable pronoun] failed to do so];)

+4. The defendant was negligent because (insert applicable pronoun) failed to use reasonable care (in the management or maintenance of [insert applicable pronoun] premises) (with respect to the operation of [insert applicable pronoun] business on the premises) (with respect to the conduct of [insert applicable pronoun] activities on the premises) (or) (to [remove] [correct] [or] [give adequate warning of] the condition);

+5. The plaintiff had (injuries) (damages) (losses); and

+6. The defendant's negligence was a cause of the plaintiff's (injuries) (damages) (losses).